ekafui07/Hedge-ID-Finder/README.md

 Client-Side Only: All processing is done in your browser.
 Files are never uploaded to a server, ensuring 100% privacy.

-How to Use
+#How to Use

-Open the Tool: Open the index.html file in any modern web browser (like Chrome, Firefox, or Edge).
+Open the Tool: https://ekafui07.github.io/Hedge-ID-Finder/ file in any modern web browser (like Chrome, Firefox, or Edge).

 Upload Files: